cyberark/cloudfoundry-conjur-buildpack/README.md

 + `cf push` with the `meta-buildpack` specified in app's manifest.
 + `cf push -b meta-buildpack`

-Assuming the app is bound to a Conjur service instance, pushing the app should result in the Conjur buildpack being invoked, as well as the language buildpack.
-The secrets specified in the `secrets.yml` file should now be available in the session environment variables at the start of the app.
+Assuming the app is bound to a Conjur service instance, pushing the app will result in the Conjur buildpack being invoked, as well as the language buildpack.
+The secrets specified in the `secrets.yml` file will then be available in the session environment variables at the start of the app.

 ## Development